longemen3000/ThermoState.jl/README.md

 [![Build Status](https://travis-ci.com/longemen3000/PhysPropsRules.jl.svg?branch=master)](https://travis-ci.com/longemen3000/PhysPropsRules.jl)

 Basic block for interfacing with thermodynamic models.
-The idea is yo have a common interface of the form:
+The idea is to have a common interface of the form:

 ```julia
 property(model,specs,options)